lakshyarao22/alexa/Linux-Quick-Start-Guide.md

 ## Minimum Requirements and Dependencies

-Instructions are available to help you quickly [setup a development environment for RaspberryPi](#resources-and-guides), and [build libcurl with nghttp2 for macOS](#resources-and-guides).
+Instructions are available to help you quickly [setup a development environment for RaspberryPi](../Raspberry-Pi-Quick-Start-Guide) and [build libcurl with nghttp2 for macOS](../How-to-build-libcurl-with-nghttp2-for-macos).

 ### Core Dependencies
 * C++ 11 or later